Priest hunter: Popery Act

 According to D.P.
 Conyngham, "The priest-hunters were now called into full activity, and for some thirty years pursued their lethal trade in full force.
 Each of these wretches had under him an infamous corps, called priest-hounds, whose duty was to track, with the untiring scent of the bloodhound, the humble priest from refuge to refuge.
 In cities and towns the Catholic clergy were concealed in cellars or garrets, and in the country districts they were hid in unfrequented caves, in the lonely woods, or in the huts of the Irish peasantry.
 De Burgo tells us that this persecution and hunting of priests was most bitter towards the close of Anne's reign and the commencement of George I; and he says that none would have escaped were it not for the horror in which priest-catchers were held by the people, Protestants as well as Catholics."

-According to storyteller Seumas MacManus, "Throughout these dreadful centuries, too, the hunted priest -- who in his youth had been smuggled to the Continent of Europe to receive his training -- tended to the tended the flame of faith.
-He lurked like a thief among the hills.
-On Sundays and Feast Days he celebrated Mass at a rock, on a remote mountainside, while the congregation knelt on the heather of the hillside, under the open heavens.
-While he said Mass, faithful sentries watched from all the nearby hilltops, to give timely warning of the approaching priest-hunter and his guard of British soldiers.
-But sometimes the troops came on them unawares, and the Mass Rock was bespattered with his blood, -- and men, women, and children caught in the crime of worshipping God among the rocks, were frequently slaughtered on the mountainside."
+Thomas Burgos wrote in the Hibernia Dominica (1762): "Eager for blood money, with some Orange magistrate or landlord whose creed was hatred of papists as their master, accompanied by bands of soldiers, the priest-hounds hunted God's ministers night and day.
+A race of men whose love of money and hatred of Christianity peculiarly fitted them for the work, were employed to chase priests out of their hiding places, and drag them from their lurking holes.
+These agents of persecution assumed the garb of priests and went through the ceremonies of the Catholic religion.
+They thus wormed themselves into the confidence of the unwary, from whom they learned the names and haunts of concealed priests.
+Thus the clergy were tracked to their most secret retreats, and dragged sometimes from the very altar, robed in their sacred vestments, before tribunals, which sentenced them to perpetual banishment."

 The work was dangerous, and some priests fought back, as Fr.
 David Burke of County Mayo did against John O'Mullowney, and killed priest hunters while "resisting arrest".
 Another risk for priest hunters was revenge killings by slain priests' relatives.
 The hunters were outcasts in their communities, and were viewed as the most despised class.
-Often when someone arrested or killed a priest, local rapparees would retaliate by assassinating a British soldier or even the priest hunter.
+Often when someone arrested or killed a priest, local rapparees would retaliate by killing priest hunters or soldiers they worked with.